Quasiclassical solutions for static quantum black holes: Introduction

 Our formulation is based on canonical methods of non-adiabatic quantum dynamics, used for some time in various fields such as quantum chaos or quantum chemistry \cite{VariationalEffAc,EnvQuantumChaos,GaussianDyn,QHDTunneling} mainly for systems with finitely many classical degrees of freedom.
 Related methods \cite{CQC,CQCFields,CQCFieldsHom} have been applied recently to spherically symmetric models of collapsing shells \cite{CQCHawking}.
-Our task will be to extend these methods to quantum field theories, and to incorporate access to space-time structure so as to make sure that they are generally covariant.
+Our task will be to extend these methods to quantum field theories, and to incorporate access to space-time structures in order to implement consistency conditions required for general covariance.
 In particular, we will consider a generalization of quasiclassical methods to constrained systems, applied to the Hamiltonian and diffeomorphism constraints of canonical general relativity.
-By requiring that quantum-corrected constraints obey suitable Poisson brackets known from hypersurface deformations \cite{GenHamDyn,ADM,Regained}, we will show that they generate gauge transformations consistent with the existence of a line element as the basis for a geometrical interpretation of the theory.
+By requiring that quantum-corrected constraints obey suitable Poisson brackets, known from hypersurface deformations \cite{GenHamDyn,Katz,ADM,Regained}, we will show that such constraints can be imposed consistently and solved for modified metric components and their quantum fluctuations.

 In order to reduce the complexity of these tasks, we will work with spherically symmetric models and analyze, for now, only static solutions.
 In a field theory, even static solutions are sensitive to non-adiabatic methods because they may vary significantly in a spatial direction.
 An implementation of non-adiabatic quantum dynamics with methods from other fields is therefore of interest.
 In this way, we will be able to explore new quantum effects in a tractable manner.